Radiant barrier: Roofs and attics

 When radiant solar energy strikes a roof, heating the roofing material (shingles, tiles or roofing sheets) and roof sheathing by conduction, it causes the underside of the roof surface and the roof framing to radiate heat downward through the roof space (attic / ceiling cavity) toward the attic floor / upper ceiling surface.
 When a radiant barrier is placed between the roofing material and the insulation on the attic floor, much of the heat radiated from the hot roof is reflected back toward the roof and the low emissivity of the underside of the radiant barrier means that very little radiant heat is emitted downwards.
 This makes the top surface of the insulation cooler than it would have been without a radiant barrier and thus reduces the amount of heat that moves through the insulation into the rooms below.

-This is different from the cool roof strategy which reflects solar energy before it heats the roof, but both are means of reducing radiant heat.
-According to a study by Florida Solar Energy Center, a white tile or white metal cool roof can outperform traditional black shingle roof with a radiant barrier in the attic, but the black shingle roof with radiant barrier outperformed the red tile cool roof.
+This is different from the "cool roof" strategy which reflects solar energy before it heats the roof, but both are a means of reducing radiant heat.
+According to a study by the Florida Solar Energy Center, a white tile or white metal cool roof can outperform a traditional black shingle roof with a radiant barrier in the attic, but the black shingle roof with a radiant barrier outperformed the red tile cool roof.

-For installing a radiant barrier under a metal or tile roof, the radiant barrier (shiny side down) should NOT be applied directly over the roof sheathing, because high contact area reduces the efficacy of the metallic surface as low emitter.
-Vertical battens (aka firring strips) may be applied atop said sheathing; then OSB with radiant barrier may be put atop the battens.
+For installing a radiant barrier under a metal or tile roof, the radiant barrier (shiny side down) should not be applied directly over the roof sheathing, because high contact area reduces the efficacy of the metallic surface as low emitter.
+Vertical battens (aka firring strips) may be applied atop said sheathing; then OSB with a radiant barrier may be put atop the battens.
 The battens allow more air space than construction without battens.
-If an air space is not present or is too small, heat will conduct from the radiant barrier, into substructure, resulting in unwanted IR shower on lower regions.
-Wood, be reminded, is a poor insulator and therefore conducts heat from the radiant barrier to lower surfaces of said wood, where it, in turn, sheds heat by emitting IR radiation.
+If an air space is not present or is too small, heat will conduct from the radiant barrier, into the substructure, resulting in unwanted IR shower on lower regions.
+Wood is a poor insulator and so it conducts heat from the radiant barrier to lower surfaces of said wood, where it, in turn, sheds heat by emitting IR radiation.
 According to the US Department of Energy, “Reflective insulation and radiant barrier products must have an air space adjacent to the reflective material to be effective.”